 Homeowner’s Association Fees

 Many condos, town homes, and houses in communities have homeowner’s associations (HOA).
+We recommend condo financial management services for financial accounting services.
 These entities manage the residences in a particular neighborhood.

 HOAs collect a monthly fee from its residents, and this fee can include anything from maintaining the community pool to mowing the grass at the entrance to the neighborhood.